Misty Smoky Mountains forest, prime black bear habitat in the national park

 About Smoky Mountain Black Bears

-Black bears in the Smokies are not the aggressive grizzlies of western parks, but they are still wild animals that deserve respect.
+Black bears in the Smokies are not the aggressive grizzlies of western parks (grizzlies do not live in Tennessee), but they are still large, wild animals that deserve respect.
+Adults weigh anywhere from 100 to 600 pounds depending on sex, season, and food availability, and they can run 30 mph in short bursts and climb trees better than you can.
 Understanding their behavior and knowing how to react during an encounter keeps both you and the bears safe.

-Approx drive time from our cabins: 15 minutes to Roaring Fork (common bear area), 45 to 50 minutes to Cades Cove (best viewing location).
+Approximate drive time from our cabins in Gatlinburg's Chalet Village: 15 minutes to Roaring Fork (a common bear area), 45 to 50 minutes to Cades Cove (the best viewing location), and 1 hour 15 minutes to Cataloochee Valley.

 Always maintain a distance of at least 50 yards (150 feet) from any bear.
+Federal regulations make it illegal to approach wildlife inside the park within that distance.
 If a bear changes its behavior because of your presence (stops eating, looks at you, or moves toward or away from you), you are too close.
-Bears that become accustomed to humans can become problem bears that must sometimes be euthanized.
-Your distance protects them as much as you.
+Bears that become habituated to humans can become problem bears that must sometimes be relocated or euthanized.
+Your distance protects them as much as it protects you.

 Cades Cove

-The most reliable location for bear sightings.
-The open meadows bordered by forest create ideal bear habitat, and the 11-mile loop road offers excellent visibility.
-Dawn and dusk are prime viewing times.
-Bears are frequently seen in the fields, especially during berry season in late summer.
+The most reliable location for bear sightings in the park.
+The open meadows bordered by forest create ideal bear habitat, and the 11-mile one-way loop road offers excellent visibility from inside your vehicle.
+Dawn (open at sunrise) and the two hours before dusk are prime viewing times.
+Bears are frequently seen in the fields, especially during berry season in July and August.
+Vehicle-free mornings on Wednesdays (May through September) make biking and walking the loop a safer, quieter wildlife experience; check the current schedule before you go.

 Roaring Fork Motor Nature Trail